What is social policy?

 - to exercise a responsible influence on the development of social policies and services, both locally and nationally.

-CAS and bureaux identify trends in the kinds of problems that people bring to bureaux.
-Once a problem has been identified as being prevalent, we can then investigate why it is a problem.
+Citizens Advice Scotland, bureaux and our consumer service identify trends in the kinds of problems that people bring to them.
+Once a problem has been identified as being prevalent, we then investigate why it is causing people hardship or difficulties.
 For example:

 - Is there something fundamentally wrong with a policy or procedure?